Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 So far I have mostly been fixing bugs, especially on the Android app, as the rest of the team mostly uses iPhones.
 This is my first experience working on a mobile app, but it's been great getting to dabble in this area.
-As the app is mostly built using TypeScript my skills have transferred over well.
+As the app is mostly built using TypeScript I have been able to pick it up quickly.

 **Any questions before I move on?**